core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    This includes ensuring that each Sender ID: is unique within each of the OSCORE groups; and is not reassigned within the same group under the same Gid value, i.e. not even to a current group member re-joining the same group without a rekeying happening first.

-7. Defining communication policies for each of its OSCORE groups, and signalling them to new endpoints during the join process.
+7. Defining communication policies for each of its OSCORE groups, and signaling them to new endpoints during the join process.

 8. Renewing the Security Context of an OSCORE group upon membership change, by revoking and renewing common security parameters and keying material (rekeying).